SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.6.x/05-migration/01-setting-up-migration.md

 ### Migration Crate

-You might need SeaORM entity when defining the migration, for example column name defined in entity can be reused in migration.
+For those existing SeaORM users, you might need SeaORM entity when defining the migration.
+For example, column names defined in entity can be reused in migration.

 Depends on the entity crate.